Zafar Sareshwala

 Zafar Yunus Sareshwala (born 9 December 1962) is an Indian businessman, owner of Parsoli Corporation, and former chancellor of Maulana Azad National Urdu University.
 A member of the Tablighi Jamaat, Sareshwala has gained considerable public attention for being a close supporter and confidant of Narendra Modi, the current Prime Minister of India.

 Biography

 Sareshwala is a mechanical engineer by training and considered an expert in Islamic banking and finance.
-In 2001, he organised protests in Delhi against the burning of copies of the Qur'an by Hindu extremists.
+In 2001, he organised protests in Delhi against Quran burning by Hindu extremists.
 His family businesses suffered significant losses during the 2002 Gujarat riots, after which he and a group of Indian expatriates explored legal action against Modi in the International Court of Justice.
 However, Sareshwala later reconciled with Modi, meeting him in London in 2003 and developing close political and business ties thereafter.

 He later claimed that engaging with Modi and the Bharatiya Janata Party (BJP) would benefit Indian Muslims politically, citing several outcomes through his relationship with Modi.
 However, his position drew criticism from human rights groups and Muslim activists, with some accusing him of opportunism.